-The outgoing coach paid tribute to the groundbreaking exploits of his team as they got their hands on the league title
+The outgoing coach paid tribute to the groundbreaking exploits of his team as it got its hands on the league title.

-Sporting director Matthias Sammer was as quick to acknowledge the significance of the Bavarians' feats, adding: "The championship means a lot to me.
+Sporting director Matthias Sammer was as quick to acknowledge the significance of the Bavarians' feats.

 Midfielder Bastian Schweinsteiger wrapped up the celebrations, saying: "We have become champions with an incredible advantage in the table.
 That that has never happened in 50 years of the Bundesliga is incredible.